Ash-0701/web-rank-visualizer/Readme.md

+# WebRank Visualizer

-Simple Python Search Spider, Page Ranker, and Visualizer
+## Simple Python Search Spider, Page Ranker, and Visualizer

 This is a set of programs that emulate some of the functions of a search engine.
 They store their data in a SQLITE3 database named